lgcardeas/perl_examples/README.md

 # perl_examples

-I going to resume some aspect of Perl Language.
+I'm going to resume some aspect of Perl Language.
 To help anybody who wants to learn Perl.
 I hope this will be right for you.
 Using examples I'll show you how to use it.

 -------------------------------------http://perldoc.perl.org/perl.html------------------------------------------